-“I bought a bike, rented a space in a garage and started to build my first motorcycle.” says Fredrik.
+“I bought a bike, rented a space in a garage and started to build my first motorcycle,” says Fredrik.
 It was a bold move for someone who was more at home handling cutlery than carburettors and one that didn’t go quite as well as planned.
-Not being the kind of guy to be beaten by a single failure Fredrik decided to upskill himself by doing unpaid work at a local motorcycle service center.
+Not being the kind of guy to be beaten by a single failure Fredrik decided to upskill himself by doing unpaid work at a local motorcycle service centre.
 “After working for about 8 months without a salary I started to run out of money.
-Thankfully the workshop offered me a full time job as a mechanic.”
+Thankfully the workshop offered me a full-time job as a mechanic.”

-Working on stock bikes gave him the skills he needed, but it didn’t satisfy Fredrik’s desire to be building custom bikes, so he quit the workshop and headed back to his garage space, equipped with a solid set of skills and the confidence he needed to execute his ideas.
+Working on stock bikes gave him the skills he needed, but it didn’t satisfy Fredrik’s desire to build custom bikes, so he quit the workshop and relocated to his own garage space, equipped with a solid set of skills and the confidence he needed to execute his ideas.

 His number nine or ‘IX’ build shows just how far he’s come as a custom builder.
 The 1977 Honda CB500 Four cafe racer features a beautifully balanced aesthetic and level of finish that makes it easy to see why things are going so well for Fredrik.